openstack/openstack-manuals/doc/config-ref-rst/source/shared-file-systems/drivers/emc-vnx-driver.rst

    the first network device (physical port on NIC) of Data Mover to access the network.

-   Go to Unisphere to check the device list: Settings -> Network -> Settings for File (Unified system only) -> Device.
+   Go to :guilabel:`Unisphere` to check the device list:
+   :menuselection:`Settings > Network > Settings for File (Unified system
+   only) > Device`.

-The following parameters need to be configured in ``/etc/manila/manila.conf`` for the VNX driver:
+The following parameters need to be configured in the ``/etc/manila/manila.conf`` file for the VNX driver:

 .. code-block:: ini